mitre/fieldmanual/sphinx-docs/How-to-Build-Plugins.md

         return web.json_response(dict(abilities=[a.display for a in abilities]))
 ```

-Now that our initialize function is filled in, let's add the plugin to the default.yml file and restart CALDERA.
+Now that our initialize function is filled in, let's add the plugin to the default.yml file and restart Caldera.
 Once running, in a browser or via cURL, navigate to 127.0.0.1:8888/get/abilities.
-If all worked, you should get a JSON response back, with all the abilities within CALDERA.
+If all worked, you should get a JSON response back, with all the abilities within Caldera.

 ## Making it visual